Frances and Richard Lockridge: Nathan Shapiro series

 Richard and Frances Lockridge began a third detective series with The Faceless Adversary (1956), featuring New York City Police detective, Nathan Shapiro.
 Shapiro was a sad-sack of a detective, who always assumed some other detective would be more skilful or more insightful.
 He always thinks that the promotions he receives are undeserved.
 People he encounters wonder what makes him appear to be so depressed.
-Eventually, the Shapiro series ran to ten books, including the last novel Lockridge published, The Old Die Young (1980); Shapiro also appeared in one Heimrich novel, Murder Can't Wait (1964).
+Shapiro also appeared in one Heimrich novel, Murder Can't Wait (1964).
+Richard and Frances co-wrote the first four novels in the series, and it eventually ran to ten books.
+This includes the last novel Richard published, The Old Die Young (1980).

+Co-written by Richard and Frances: